scrabbletank/farhome-rules/monstroustreasure.md

 ***Anti-life Shell.*** The Lich radiates necrotic energies, destroying living flesh within 3 tiles.
 Any creature that enters this area or starts their turn there makes a Stamina save against 5 Superior dice, taking 0/5 in death damage on fail.

+***Spellcaster.*** This creature knows the following spells: _Bleed, Life Sense, Curse of Misfortune, Sleep, Corpse Explosion, Dull Intellect, Fearful Presence, Laughing Skull, Mass Hex, Paralytic Cloud, Raise Dead, Heart Grip, Impale, Curse of Fear, Curse of Pain, Miasma, Gravity Well, Curse of Death, Power Word: Kill_

 **Actions**

-***Touch of Death.*** *Melee Attack:* 5 AP, 3/1/1/0/0</br>On hit deals 2/2 in death damage.
+***Touch of Death.*** *Melee Attack:* 5 AP, 5/2/1/0/0</br>On hit deals 2/4 in death damage.

 ***Raise Undead.*** *Special, Once per day:* 7 AP, Range 10, 6/0/0/0/0</br>Raises undead from corpses in range to fight for the Lich.
 The Lich may spend 1 success to raise a Skeleton or Zombie, or 2 successes to raise a Skeleton Knight or Zombie Ogre.

-***Spellcaster.*** This creature knows the following spells: _Bleed, Curse of Misfortune, Sleep, Corpse Explosion, Dull Intellect, Fearful Presence, Laughing Skull, Mass Hex, Paralytic Cloud, Raise Dead, Heart Grip, Impale, Curse of Fear, Miasma, Gravity Well, Curse of Death, Power Word: Kill_
 ___

 ### Mundane Items